MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 * A GitHub account where you can create a repository.
 [Create one for free](https://github.com).
 * An Azure DevOps organization.
 [Create one for free](../get-started/pipelines-sign-up.md).
-* A project.
+* An Azure DevOps project.
 If you don't have one, [Create a project](../../organizations/projects/create-project.md) now.
 * An ability to run pipelines on Microsoft-hosted agents.

 ::: moniker-end